Full-time and extended RV travel ALWAYS involves unique emotional challenges! Are you (and your travel partner) up to them?

 With this page, I hope to begin a dialogue about these unique emotional challenges.
 It's my hope that it will include input from other RVers who feel the same way.
 At the bottom of this page, I invite you to send in your own thoughts and experiences.

 RVers who simply move from a winter home in the north to a southern home in an RV park are simply moving from one home to another.
 While friends and family will be missed, new friendships and communities will gradually take root in the RV park.
-And those using their RV for a two or three-week long vacation, before returning to thier "normal" life are also not likely to experience the special emotional challenges mentioned above.
+And those using their RV for a two or three-week long vacation, before returning to their "normal" life are also not likely to experience the special emotional challenges mentioned above.

 The intent of this page is to address the unique relationship demands of life "on the move."
 Here I hope to share what I see as some of the unique emotional challenges faced by those living the nomadic life.

-It's rare to find a couple where one half isn't more keen on the idea of long-term travel than the other.
+It's rare to find a couple where one half isn't keener on the idea of long-term travel than the other.
 But no surprise there!
 It seems to me that, often, the longer a couple is together, the less stuff they actually agree on.
 We've all met the Bickersons - openly at odds.
 If one says black the other insists on white.
 And I'm sure you'll also recognize the Timebombs - without confronting each other, each partner builds a big pile of resentment inside until one day - kaboom!

 Of course, emotional challenges as they relate to couple issues aren't unique to RV living.
 While it's true that a new adventurous lifestyle can rekindle the flames and bond couples closer together, any marriage that's already on the rocks is not likely to survive in the close quarters of RV living.